What Is Backflow & Why Is It Dangerous?

 Double Check Valve Assembly (DCVA)

 This device uses two one-way check valves assembled in series.
 If one valve fails, the second still prevents reverse flow, offering a redundant layer of protection.
-DCVAs are best suited for low-to-medium hazard applications — such as residential irrigation, commercial fire sprinkler systems, and in-ground sprinklers — where backpressure is not a significant concern.
+DCVAs are best suited for low-to-medium hazard applications such as residential irrigation, commercial fire sprinkler systems without antifreeze, and in-ground sprinklers where backpressure is not a significant concern.

 Atmospheric Vacuum Breaker (AVB)

-The AVB is a simple, cost-effective device that uses a spring and float mechanism to block backsiphonage.
-When system pressure drops, a spring-loaded check valve closes to prevent contaminated water from entering the supply.
-AVBs are ideal for low-hazard, low-pressure applications like garden hose connections and small irrigation zones, but they cannot be installed in locations where downstream piping is permanently pressurized.
+The AVB is a simple, non-testable device that uses a spring and float mechanism to block backsiphonage.
+AVBs are ideal for low-hazard, low-pressure applications like garden hose connections, mop sinks, and small irrigation zones, but they cannot be installed in locations where downstream piping is permanently pressurized.

 Who Needs a Backflow Prevention Device?